erin-airship/training-platform/README.md

     - A person responsible for teaching courses on the platform.
 Trainers create course content, deliver lectures, manage assessments, and provide support to trainees.
 They ensure that the course objectives are met.
 Can be referred to as an instructor.
  - Trainee
     - An individual registered on the platform and enrolled in a course to gain knowledge or skills.
 Trainees actively participate in learning activities and complete assignments given by a trainer.
 Can be referred to as a student.
- - Cohort
-    - Group of trainees enrolled in a course.
  - Course
     - A structured program led by a trainer consisting of various modules, lessons, or assignments.